hardscrabble/hardscrabble.github.io/_posts/2023-02-22-patrick-willems-how-to-analyze-movies.md

 It covers quite a lot of ground, from [formalist film theory](https://en.wikipedia.org/wiki/Formalist_film_theory) to [Auteur Theory](https://en.wikipedia.org/wiki/Auteur) demonstrating how they can enrich your experience of filmgoing.

 It's pretty long, but is broken up into nice chapters.
-I watched it over severl days.
+I watched it over several days.